fetchoracle/dataSpecs/types/EVMCall.md

 ## Query Data

-Query data is used to form your new Query's unique identifier, or query ID, and it's also included in emitted contract events so Tellor users and reporters can programmatically construct query objects.
+Query data is used to form your new Query's unique identifier, or query ID, and it's also included in emitted contract events so Fetch users and reporters can programmatically construct query objects.

 To generate the query data for an instance of your new Query type, first UTF-8 encode the parameter values in the order specified above.
 Then encode those `bytes` with the Query's type string.